Even the title ‘Rest’ helped me relax

 Some companies have walking meetings now which are said to be good for solving problems, discussing, bouncing ideas and eliminating distractions.
 Steve Jobs did it.
 There is evidence that your mind becomes calmer when walking through parks and green spaces.
 In tests 81% of students did better in tests when walking.

-Plus walking in autumn is absolutely glorious, So let’s get out there!
+Plus walking is absolutely glorious, So let’s get out there!

 Let your subconscious mind do its work, so that you can do yours